DevStudio-AI/autonomous-software-debugging-benchmarks/typescript/type_errors/README.md

 ## The Bug

-The project contains bugs that cause the symptoms described below.
-The debugging system must identify and fix these issues.
+The project contains TypeScript type errors that prevent compilation.
+The debugging system must identify and fix these issues based on the compiler errors below.
-- Interface property mismatches
-- Generic type parameter issues
-- Union type narrowing failures
-- Incorrect optional/required modifiers
-- Missing type assertions for API responses

 ## Symptoms